seung7/Capstone-SolidWorks/README.md

 # SolidWorks for Capstone Project
-## Goal:
+## Goal
-Our Capstone project requires a enclosure that can hold all nesseary component.
+Our Capstone project requires a enclosure that can hold all nesseary components.
 The design has multiple floors where each floors can be assembled by M5 Screws.
 Floor1: Battery
 Floor2: mangOH Yellow IoT Board, PMS(Power Management System) Circuit